Omimacgithub/Omimacgithub/README.md

 My main contributions were the following:

-- Analyzed and modified React code within the company’s B2B Store (storefront), eliminating product loading errors and significantly improving user experience.
+- Analyzed and modified React code within the company’s B2B Store (storefront), removing product loading errors and significantly improving user experience.

 - Implemented resolvers (JavaScript code that integrates backend data, obtained via REST or GraphQL requests, into the frontend) for product details and gift card application at checkout on the B2B Store.